 Basic principles of floral design as applied to special occasions design work.
 Emphasis is placed on preparation, pricing and design for weddings, funerals, parties, receptions and other special occasions.
 Lab Included.
 Additional \$100 lab fee.
-Prerequisite: HRT 1153. (f)
+Prerequisite: HRT 1153.
+(Fall only)